Fawad Chaudhry: After politics

-Comments on Narendra Modi (2024)

-During the 2024 Indian general election, Chaudhary commented that “It is very important that Modi loses the elections.
+During the 2024 Indian general election, Chaudhry commented that “It is very important that Modi loses the elections.
 Every Pakistani wants him to lose,”, while extending “best wishes” to opposition leaders, including Rahul Gandhi, Arvind Kejriwal, and Mamata Banerjee, to defeat the Narendra Modi government.
-His comments triggered a stir and backlash from citizens of India, as Chaudhary stated that "BJP-RSS alliance in India is stoking hatred towards Pakistan, while Pakistan has no hatred towards India".
+His comments triggered a stir and backlash from citizens of India, as Chaudhry stated that "BJP-RSS alliance in India is stoking hatred towards Pakistan, while Pakistan has no hatred towards India".
 In response to the tweet, Aam Aadmi Party chief and Delhi Chief Minister Arvind Kejriwal replied that "I and the people of my country are fully capable of handling our issues.
 Your tweet is not needed.
 The situation in Pakistan is very bad right now.
 You take care of your country."
 Kejriwal further added that "The elections taking place in India are our internal matter.
 India will not tolerate interference from the biggest sponsors of terrorism".

+Writings

+Chaudhry has contributed opinion columns as a writer in both Urdu and English, including for Arab News.